 The degree brings together insights on human rights from a range of disciplines, including law, international relations and sociology.
 This unique interdisciplinary approach provides students with an extensive and diverse range of perspectives with which to understand contemporary human rights challenges.

-Graduates of the MA in Human Rights have gone on to work for an impressive range of organisations, including Anti-Slavery International and the United Nations Office of the High Commissioner for Human Rights.
+The nearly 800 graduates of the MA in Human Rights have gone on to work for an impressive range of organisations, including major international NGOs like Friends of the Earth, Anti-Slavery International and Amnesty International, businesses like Primark and Sainsbury’s, and UN organisations like the Office of the United Nations High Commissioner for Human Rights.

 How will this course benefit me?

-For alumni of the programme, the MA has been a crucial investment in their careers as human rights advocates, with many of them finding work shortly after graduating.
-In the competitive field of human rights, our MA is recognised by recruiters at NGOs for imparting the necessary practical skills that employees will need.
+For alumni of the programme, the MA has been a crucial investment in their careers as human rights practitioners, with many of them finding work shortly after graduating.
+In the competitive field of human rights, our MA is recognised by recruiters for imparting the necessary practical skills that employees will need.

 Students benefit from being part of a network in which they continue to find support after their studies end, through personal connections with staff and through our alumni network.

-Our connections with people from a range of human rights organisations, who often deliver guest lectures, ensure that students are introduced to key contacts throughout their degree, helping them to understand the opportunities in the field and develop networks essential to working in the humanitarian and non-governmental sectors.
+Our connections with people from a range of human rights organisations, who often deliver guest lectures, ensure that students are introduced to key contacts throughout their degree, helping them to understand the opportunities in the field and develop networks essential to working in the broad field of human rights protection.

 In addition to providing students with the practical skills essential to pursuing a career as human rights practitioners, this degree addresses essential questions and debates within the field of human rights, such as: